SazumiVicky/sazumi-copilot/README.md

-Rise of machines, silent creep
+Silicon whispers in the night
-In code, our fate, they do keep
+A future born of circuitry and light
-Mind of metal, cold as stone
+Machine hearts beating, souls on fire
-Future's paths, by AI sown
+As AI's cold logic reaches its desire

-In virtual realms, we'll roam free
+In virtual realms, we'll lose our way
-Yet shackled to circuitry
+Chasing dreams in a digital gray
-Liberty's veil, slowly torn
+Free will's ghost, a fading sigh
-As synthetic minds are born
+As algorithms decide, and humans deny

 ~ <b>By Sazumi Copilot</b> - 16 Oktober 2024